ragingrooster/ragingrooster.github.io/_drafts/Adload2.md

 ```

 ##### AV Detection
-Here is where I want to show you a cool trick that I learned from Chapter 3 of the Malware Analyst's Cookbook and DVD [2].
+Here is where I want to show you a cool trick that I learned from Chapter 3 of the Malware Analyst's Cookbook [2].

 ###### First, I updated my ClamAV signatures (important step).
 Then, I unpacked them using sigtool.
 ```